TeamCritterFinder/CritterFinder/README.md

 * [X] On first launch, the application uses the GPS to determine the current users location, turns that lat and longitude into a zip code and presents a set of pet results near the user.
 This was done as an AsyncTask.
 * [X] User should be able to see a list of breeds for a particular animal.
 This list should come from PetFinder
 * [X] User should be able to select multiple breeds, ages and sizes and see results that meet that advanced criteria
-* [ ] A user should be able to mark pets she is interested in learning more about
-* [ ] I should be able to launch the app again and filter based on previous search criteria
-* [ ] Don't resurface pets the user is not interested in seeing
-* [ ] A user should be able to see contact information about the shelter for a pet and reach out to the shelter via e-mail

 ## Video Walkthrough